Ways to SEO Infographics Like a Genius

 Why do you need to band signals?
 The more your brand name is mentioned in external sources, the more Google perceives it as credible — which improves search results.

-Now that you understand the importance brand signals play in search rankings, let’s talk about how to boost them for your website.
+Now that you understand the importance brand signals play in search rankings let’s talk about how to boost them for your website.

 Here are some specific tactics you can try:

-• Get Press Coverage: Press coverage builds authority in the minds of your customers and in the algorithms of search engines.
+• Get Press Coverage: Press coverage builds authority in the minds of your customers and the algorithms of search engines.

 • Guest Post: Becoming a guest contributor on an influential media outlet or blog.
 This is a great way to build backlinks and get your brand in front of more people.